-Important Notice Concerning Changes in the Student Handbook
+Important Notice for Students Concerning Changes in the Catalog

-This student handbook is a guide for the convenience of L&C students.
-The college reserves the right to change this handbook or anything contained in it at any time at its sole discretion, including, but not limited to, the following: changing fees, the college calendar, admissions, registration, instruction, graduation requirements; and/or changing, modifying or eliminating any other rules or policies governing students.
+Be aware that this student catalog is not a contract or intended to create any type of contract between you and Lewis and Clark Community College.
+Rather, this catalog is a guide for the convenience of L&C students.
+The college reserves the right to change this catalog or anything contained in it at any time at its sole discretion, including, but not limited to, the following: changing or withdrawing courses or course requirement; changing fees, the college calendar, admissions, registration, instruction, graduation requirements; and/or changing, modifying or eliminating any other rules or policies governing students.